historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 Each instance of "Blackboard #" corresponds to a specific matching numbered module (folder) inside the "Readings & Lectures" tab in Blackboard.

+**In this online and asynchronous class (with me, Dr. Stephan), you *always* have the option to work ahead.
+Every listed deadline is *only* the final deadline for that specific task.**

 ### Unit 1: What are faith and reason?

 #### 1: Introductions

-Complete the Faith, Reason, and Revelation Class Survey & Contract in Blackboard by 11:59 PM on Friday, January 17 (2.5% of class grade).
+Complete the Faith, Reason, and Revelation Class Survey & Contract in Blackboard by 11:59 PM on Friday, August 22 (5% of class grade).

 January 13-17